GoogleChrome/developer.chrome.com/site/en/blog/private-prefetch-proxy/index.md

 ### Secure communication channel

 This feature uses a [CONNECT](https://tools.ietf.org/html/rfc7231#section-4.3.6) proxy to establish a secure communication channel between Chrome and the server hosting the content to be prefetched.
 This secure communication channel prevents the proxy from inspecting any data transfer.
-Notably, while the private prefetch proxy necessarily sees the host name in order to establish a secure communication channel, it does not see the full URLs, nor the resources themselves.
+Notably, while Private Prefetch Proxy necessarily sees the host name in order to establish a secure communication channel, it does not see the full URLs, nor the resources themselves.

 <figure>
 {% Img src="image/kheDArv5csY6rvQUJDbWRscckLr1/UF6dpd6QvSzGXXlM9YWE.gif", alt="Animation showing flow of data through proxy.", width="600", height="365" %}